DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 * ``--socket-mem``:
   Memory to allocate from hugepages on specific sockets.

+* ``-d``:
+  Add a driver or driver directory to be loaded.
+  The application should use this option to load the pmd drivers that are built as shared libraries.

 * ``-m MB``:
   Memory to allocate from hugepages, regardless of processor socket.
 It is